 Crochet Slipper Resources

-Here are ten of my favorite free crochet slipper patterns:
+Here are ten of my favorite free crochet slipper patterns from bloggers:

 These boot-style chunky mens crochet slippers make a perfect cozy gift.
 Father’s Day will be here again before you know it, so keep that in mind.
 This free crochet slippers pattern includes a video tutorial.